The Sopranos: Season 6 (2006–07)

 A senile and confused Uncle Junior shoots Tony one night in his house.
 Rendered comatose, Tony dreams he is a salesman on a business trip who mistakenly exchanges his briefcase and identification with a man named Kevin Finnerty.
 Tony's recovery from the shooting changes his outlook and he tries to mend his ways.
 However, he is faced with more problems in his business and personal life.
+Eugene Pontecorvo makes a request to Tony to get out of the life, which is subsequently denied, and coupled with the stress and problems with his home life, hangs himself in his garage.

 Once Tony is out of the hospital, Johnny Sack's daughter is about to get married and the Soprano family attends the wedding.
 Johnny is approved to leave prison for six hours to attend, but he is humiliated by having to pay for the metal detectors and the presence of U.S. marshals at the event.
 As his daughter is about to drive away with her husband, Johnny's time expires and the marshals publicly take him back to prison.
 In a moment of weakness and despair, Johnny bursts into tears as he is handcuffed, dismantling the remaining respect his and Tony's crews had for him.

 Vito Spatafore is outed as gay after running into a friend making collections at a New York gay nightclub.
 The rumor spreads quickly, and once word gets to Meadow that everyone else knows, she tells Tony and Carmela about the incident between Finn and Vito.
 Finn is forced to tell Tony's entire crew what happened with Vito and the security guard at the construction site, solidifying their suspicions about Vito's sexuality.
 Tony is urged to deal with the problem by the intensely homophobic Phil Leotardo, now the acting boss of New York, whose cousin is married to Vito.

 Once Vito is confronted by other members of the crew, he flees to a New Hampshire town, where he poses as an author and starts a romantic relationship with a male cook at a local diner.
 Despite finally living an authentic life, Vito misses the benefits his old job afforded him, so he eventually returns to New Jersey.
 He asks Tony to allow him to return to work, making a case that he could bring in a lot of money in Atlantic City.
 Vito visits his wife and children and continues to maintain that he is not a homosexual.